 Belgium, like many other European countries, is fond of its recycling processes.In Ghent and the surrounding area, it’s Ivago that’s in charge of everything to do with recycling and waste disposal.
-Even though their website is only available in Dutch, this link does take you through the basics in English.
+Even though their website is only available in Dutch, it’s still pretty easy to navigate.
 But here’s our rundown of rubbish info to get you started:

 - Rubbish and recycling must be sorted and put into standard-issue bags.